Csnyee322/sg-stock-portfolio-analysis/README.md

 - **ST Engineering (S63.SI)** posted the highest raw return (~45.4%) but with higher volatility (~24.2%), resulting in a lower Sharpe ratio (~1.87) than DBS — a textbook example of return not being "free" of risk.
 - **CapitaLand Investment (9CI.SI)** was the only stock with a negative Sharpe ratio, underperforming across the analysis window.
 - **Portfolio diversification worked as expected**: an equal-weighted portfolio of all five stocks had a lower annual volatility (~13.1%) than any single stock held alone, despite moderate pairwise correlations (0.25–0.40).
-- A **cross-stock drawdown event around early April 2025** was identified where four of the five stocks fell more than 5% on the same day — consistent with a broad market shock rather than a company-specific issue.
+- A cross-stock drawdown event on **April 7, 2025 ("Black Monday")** saw four of the five stocks fall more than 5% amid a global tariff-driven selloff — **Singtel was the sole exception**, consistent with a broader flight to defensive, high-dividend telecom stocks during the panic (Singtel saw over S$340M in institutional inflows in the following two weeks).
 - Portfolio volatility peaked in **Q2 2025**, coinciding with the strongest quarterly return — reinforcing the risk/return trade-off visible in the individual stock analysis.

 ---